rbuchberger/jekyll_picture_tag/migration.md

 of 2017.
 As of November 2018, all major, modern browsers have support and caniuse reports global compatibility at 88%.

-PictureTag's previous versions supported a few javascript solutions, but they didn't support stock HTML (which, given browser suppport, was the most appropriate decision at the time).
-That situation has now changed; standard HTML should be considered its core functionality, while maintaining the ability to support javascript-based solutions.
+PictureTag's previous versions supported a few javascript solutions, but they didn't do a great job supporting stock HTML (which, given browser suppport, was the most appropriate decision at the time).
+That situation has now changed; standard HTML should be considered its core functionality, while maintaining the ability to support javascript-based solutions in the future.

 ## Goals